hbb1/2d-gaussian-splatting/README.md

 - **Can 3DGS's viewer be used to visualize 2DGS?** Technically, you can export 2DGS to 3DGS's ply file by appending an additional zero scale.
 However, due to the inaccurate affine projection of 3DGS's viewer, you may see some distorted artefacts.
 We are currently working on a viewer for 2DGS, so stay tuned for updates.

 ## Acknowledgements
 This project is built upon [3DGS](https://github.com/graphdeco-inria/gaussian-splatting).
 The TSDF fusion for extracting mesh is based on [Open3D](https://github.com/isl-org/Open3D).
 The rendering script for MipNeRF360 is adopted from [Multinerf](https://github.com/google-research/multinerf/), while the evaluation scripts for DTU and Tanks and Temples dataset are taken from [DTUeval-python](https://github.com/jzhangbs/DTUeval-python) and [TanksAndTemples](https://github.com/isl-org/TanksAndTemples/tree/master/python_toolbox/evaluation), respectively.
+The fusing operation for accelerating the renderer is inspired by [Han's repodcue](https://github.com/Han230104/2D-Gaussian-Splatting-Reproduce).
 We thank all the authors for their great repos.

 ## Citation